 Integrations: Instagram, Facebook, Linkedin, TikTok, Google Business, Pinterest, Twitter, Mastodon, and Shopify

 Pricing: Buffer offers a free plan with up to 30 monthly scheduled posts per channel.
-To upgrade, there are three paid plans starting from $6/month per channel.
+To upgrade, there are two paid plans starting from $5/month per channel.

 Takeaway: Buffer is one of the simple yet effective social media management tools that ticks all of the boxes for small teams focusing on particular channels.
 It’s a neat platform for content curation to ensure you execute your social strategy at its best.